Evie Documentation – v1.3.1

 To enable the Demo Content module:

-- Go to Flextension in your WordPress admin area.
+1. Go to Evie XT in your WordPress admin area.

-Click on the Install Required Plugins link present below the module name.
+Click the Install Required Plugins link present below the module name.

 The Demo Content module comes with two options: